 When you claim Maternity Allowance, you have to provide your national insurance number.
 You will normally also have to give the national insurance number of your husband, civil partner or other adult who looks after your children if you are claiming an additional amount for this person.
 If you do not know your number, but you think you have one, you should provide evidence that will help the benefits office to identify your number.
 If you do not have a national insurance number, you will have to apply for one.

-For information on how to apply for a national insurance number, see National insurance – contributions and benefits.
+For information on how to apply for a national insurance number, see our page on National Insurance.

 How long is Maternity Allowance paid for